spack/spack/lib/spack/docs/build_systems/intelpackage.rst

          spack spec intel-parallel-studio@cluster.2018.2  %intel@18.0.2

-   You are right to ask: "Why on earth is that necessary?".
+   You are right to ask: "Why on earth is that necessary?" [fn9]_.
    The answer lies in Spack's philosophy of compiler consistency (or perhaps purity).
-Consider:
-   You ask Spack to install a particular version ``intel-parallel-studio@edition.V``.
+   Consider: You ask Spack to install a particular version ``intel-parallel-studio@edition.V``.
 Spack will apply an associated compiler spec to concretize your request, and the result will be some ``intel-parallel-studio@edition.V %X``, with ``%X`` referring to the